Do you use ExactMetrics and Jetpack? Are you wondering why your ExactMetrics and Google Analytics statistics are different from Jetpack’s numbers?

 Go to Settings » General for Jetpack, which is your WordPress time zone settings:

 Reason 4: Analytics Views and Filters

-When comparing your Jetpack stats and Google Analytics stats, make sure the View isn’t filtering out data.
+When comparing your Jetpack stats and Google Analytics stats, make sure you aren’t unintentionally filtering out data.

-Why Google Analytics is the most accurate for your traffic analysis needs.
+Is Google Analytics the most accurate solution for your traffic analysis needs?